-If you grew up in the 1980’s or 1990’s you are sure to know who Mario and his brother Luigi are.
-Mario and his brother are the most renowned characters of any of the Nintendo games!
-For Mario Day take a walk through the history of this endearing character.
+People who grew up in the 1980’s or 1990’s will be sure to know who Mario and his brother Luigi are!
+Mario and his younger, fraternal twin brother are the most renowned characters of any of the Nintendo games.
+And they’ll be thrilled to celebrate Mario Day.

 History of Mario Day

 Mario Day came about when it was noticed that, when writing out the day Mar.10, it just happens to spell out the name, “Mario”.
 From that point forward, the day just seemed to take off!

 While Mario day was probably created by clever fans, the Nintendo company finally endorsed it as Mario Day in 2016.
 In fact, the company has even been known to promote the day by offering discount prices on Mario’s games, so it might be a good time to consider buying these classic games at a lower price!

 The character of Mario was first introduced in Nintendo’s game Donkey Kong.
 He didn’t even have his own feature game right away!
 When he originally appeared in this game in the early 1980’s Mario was not the plumber that would be recognized today.
 In fact, in the early days his name was simply “Mr. Jumpman” and he was a carpenter.

 Because the history of the character is unclear, some people believe that this original Donkey Kong character was not actually Mario, but was truly the father of both Mario and Luigi.
 In any case, his life has certainly evolved since those early games in 1981.

 A couple of years later, in 1983, Mario broke out on his own and changed his name (and possibly changed his profession to a plumber) in Super Mario Brothers.
 From then on, he began what was to eventually become a takeover of Nintendo’s offerings.
 Various games that he has been featured in have sold over 262 million copies worldwide, making it the most successful video game series of all time.